nazimboudeffa/trading-algorithmic-python/README.md

 This is a software without any waranty under GNU/GPL licence

-Trading may risc in loosing all your money and we are not responsible of it
+Trading may risk in loosing all your money and we are not responsible of it

 So becareful